Jake Plummer: Personal life

+Plummer married former Broncos cheerleader Kollette Klassen on August 26, 2007, whom he met in 2005.
+In June 2010, Kollette gave birth to the couple's first child.
+After retiring from the NFL, Plummer moved to Sandpoint, Idaho (though the couple also has a house in Boulder, Colorado) where he lives in relative anonymity.
+His former agent Leigh Steinberg said he is "one of the minuscule few that I could see living a completely fulfilled life away from sport... he was as close to an egoless major star as I've seen."
+When a concerned Meals on Wheels supervisor in Sandpoint insisted that a jobless, "scruffy", long-time volunteer who worked for her, keep track of the miles he drove for the organization for reimbursement, she was "dumbstruck" to discover he was a former NFL star.

-On March 23, 1997, Plummer was accused of fondling three women at the Tempe, Arizona night club, Club Rio.
-The women stated to police that Plummer reached under their skirts and down their pants while dancing with them and consuming alcohol.
-When one of the women objected, he allegedly kicked her in the leg.
-Plummer was formally charged on May 28, 1997, with felony sexual abuse.
-He later struck a plea bargain, received two years probation, was also fined $1,020, and ordered to perform 100 hours of community service.
-Plummer's off-the-field reputation remained rocky throughout his career, with much attention devoted to flipping off a fan, a loud traffic dispute, and a feud with a Denver gossip columnist.
+The lifestyle contrasted with the somewhat rocky moments during his playing days with much attention devoted to flipping off a fan, a loud traffic dispute, and a feud with a Denver gossip columnist.
 Plummer has also stirred controversy with his support of medical marijuana, which he claims to use regularly to deal with lingering post-football injuries, and hostile reaction to Jerry Jones' dismissal of NFL players with brain injuries.
 Plummer also started an Alzheimer's foundation, made time during his career to walk dogs at a shelter he donated $10,000 to on retirement, and developed personal connections with children affected by 9/11.

-Plummer married former Broncos cheerleader Kollette Klassen on August 26, 2007, who he met in 2005.
-In June 2010, Kollette gave birth to the couple's first child.
-After retiring from the NFL, Plummer moved to Sandpoint, Idaho (though the couple also has a house in Boulder, Colorado) where he lived in relative anonymity.
-His former agent Leigh Steinberg said he is "one of the minuscule few that I could see living a completely fulfilled life away from sport... he was as close to an egoless major star as I've seen."
-When a concerned Meals on Wheels supervisor in Sandpoint insisted her jobless, "scruffy", long-time volunteer keep track of the miles he drove for the organization for reimbursement, she was "dumbstruck" to discover he was a former NFL star.
+On June 27, 1997, he struck a plea agreement rather than fight charges alleging that he grabbed four women at a nightclub in Tempe, Arizona.
+He received two years probation, was fined $1,020, and ordered to perform 100 hours of community service.
+Probation ended after only 9 months due to exemplary behavior with a court spokeswoman stating, "He has done everything we have asked of him, more in fact, significantly more."

 In September 2007, Plummer was inducted into the Arizona State Hall of Fame.
 Later that year, he made a brief appearance in the 2007 Holiday Bowl, when he introduced the ASU players prior to the team playing game.
 On October 29, 2010, Plummer was honored, along with all Sun Devil Quarterbacks, at a Legends Luncheon hosted by the Arizona State University Alumni Association and Sun Devil Club.
 Other honorees included Danny White, Andrew Walter, John F. Goodman, and Jeff Van Raaphorst.
 Plummer has been an assistant football coach at Sandpoint High School since 2009.